The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 Step 3: Check Subsidy Payment Status (30 minutes)

-Then, list every child whose family receives subsidy assistance.
+List every child whose family receives subsidy assistance.
 For each one:

 • Look at your bank deposits for the corresponding payment